ReinhardtBotha/georein/content/posts/python-modify-layer-properties/index.md

 ## Notes

 - **Different layer types support different layer properties.** For example, a feature layer supports the `definitionQuery` property, but raster layers don't.
 There are two approaches for determining which properties can be modified.
-    1. Use the `is` properties method to determine what type of layer it is, to determine which properties can be changed.
+    1. Use the `is` properties method to establish what type of layer it is, in order to determine which properties can be changed.
 For example, to check whether it is a feature layer use:
       `isFeatureLayer`.
     2. Use the ``supports`` method, which will attempt to set a specific property and return ``True`` if it was successful.
 For example, to see whether the layer supports the `definitionQuery` property, run:
       `supports("DEFINITIONQUERY")`.